confile/j2objc-inner-classes/README.md

 Note
 ===

-I know that ``org.json.*`` is part of the translated classes in j2objc, but it is used only to demonstrate the problem.
+I know that ``org.json.*`` is part of the translated classes in j2objc, but it is used only to demonstrate the problem with inner classes which are not translated.